Arion Bank is publishing its issuance schedule for market funding in the domestic and international markets for the year 2023.

-Arion has not made any decision regarding the issuance of ISK denominated covered bonds in 2022.
-The bank will assess the need to hold covered bond offerings based on market conditions as well as the need for such long term funding.
+Arion Bank plans to have a covered bond offering every month.
+The Bank will assess the need to hold covered bond offerings based on market conditions and the need for such long-term funding.
 Offerings will normally be held on the first Wednesday of every month.
 Covered bond offerings will be announced via the Nasdaq Iceland news system.

-Arion bank is commited to the liquidity of covered bonds in the domestic market.
+Arion Bank is committed to the liquidity of covered bonds in the domestic market.
 Landsbankinn, Íslandsbanki and Kvika banki are market makers for covered bonds.
 The market makers have access to bond lending facilities.

-The Bank intends to issue internationally senior unsecured note through its Euro Medium Term Note (EMTN) program.
+The Bank intends to issue senior unsecured notes internationally through its Euro Medium Term Note (EMTN) program.
 The Bank aims to issue EMTNs amounting to approximately €300 million.
-The Bank will also hold smaller issues in other currencies depending on the market conditions and as is needed for liquidity management.
+The Bank will also hold smaller issues in other currencies depending on the market conditions and liquidity management requirements.

 Arion Bank plans to diversify its funding and will examine other funding options and add to its funding channels if this is advantageous for the Bank.
 The amounts and timing of such funding depend on the market conditions and the general interest of investors.